Flow Map Language Models: One-step Language Modeling via Continuous Denoising

 \item The flow map satisfies the semigroup condition: for all ${\bf x} \in \R^d$ and $(s,t,u) \in [0,1]^3$,

 \end{enumerate} \end{proposition} For proofs, see~\citet{boffi2025flowmapmatchingstochastic}.

 For each ${\bf x} \in \R^d$, the Lagrangian equation is an ODE in $t$ with parameter $s$, describing forward evolution along trajectories.
-The Eulerian equation is a PDE in $s$ describing how the map changes as the starting time varies.
-The semigroup condition states that two successive jumps can be replaced by a single direct jump, and is the basis for consistency models~\citep{song2023consistency} and shortcut models~\citep{frans2024one}.
+It was introduced in~\citet{boffi2025flowmapmatchingstochastic,boffi2025build} and is the basis for Lagrangian self-distillation and terminal velocity matching~\citep{zhou2025terminal}.
+The Eulerian equation is a PDE in $s$ describing how the map changes as the starting time varies, and is the basis for consistency models~\citep{song2023consistency} and MeanFlow~\citep{geng2025mean}.
+The semigroup condition states that two successive jumps can be replaced by a single direct jump, and is the basis for progressive distillation~\citep{salimans2022progressive} and shortcut models~\citep{frans2024one}.

-The following result demonstrates that the flow map contains a flow implicitly, which we use to derive direct training algorithms. \begin{corollary}[Tangent condition] The flow map encodes the velocity field $b_t$ on its diagonal:
+The following result demonstrates that the flow map contains a flow implicitly, which we use to derive direct training algorithms as well as to provide an anchor on the diagonal for distillation. \begin{corollary}[Tangent condition] The flow map encodes the velocity field $b_t$ on its diagonal:

 \end{corollary} The proof follows by a direct application of the Lagrangian equation~\cref{eq:app:lagrangian}.
 The condition~\cref{eq:app:tangent} motivates the parameterization